HorizenOfficial/horizen-academy-v2/docs/scalability/layer-2.md

 - A **Layer 2** is a _scaling solution_ that sits on top of a layer 1 blockchain like [Bitcoin](cryptocurrency/bitcoin-glossary.md) or [Ethereum](cryptocurrency/ethereum-glossary.md).
 Layer 2’s (or L2s) increase the speed and reduce the cost of transacting on a blockchain.
 - Layer 2’s exist to address the **scalability challenges** of L1 networks, particularly the issue of high gas fees during times of network congestion.
-- Layer 2 scaling solutions can take **different forms**, including payment channels, state channels, side chains and rollups.
+- Layer 2 scaling solutions can take **different forms**, including payment channels, state channels, sidechains and rollups.
 - Some potential **drawbacks** of L2 networks is that the withdrawal times from an L2 to the Ethereum mainnet can sometimes take several hours to 7 days to complete.
 	- Also, Layer 2s compromise on decentralization and security in order to achieve speed, which can make it more risky to store funds on them.